cblevins/sp23-dig-stud/_modules/tableau-public-2.md

 Question: in which **state** did the average postmaster receive the highest salary?
 {: .notice--primary}

-- Put together the skills you learned in Sheet 1 and 2:
+- Put together the skills you learned in Sheet 1 and Sheet 2:
 	- Make a bar chart with each state as a vertical column
 	- Height of column correspond to average postmaster salary in that state
 	- Sorted in descending order (highest average salary on left, lowest on right)